Design for troublefree output

 1. As a native file: just send your QuarkXPress, InDesign or whatever file and don’t forget to include all images and fonts.

 2. As a PostScript file.
-In this case you are responsible for the creation of the PostScript data as well as their content.
+In this case, you are responsible for the creation of the PostScript data as well as their content.
 The service bureau cannot easily fix any mistakes you made.

 3. As a PDF file.
-This is more practical that the use of PostScript but you have to be aware of the proper procedure to create PDF files.
+This is more practical than the use of PostScript but you have to be aware of the proper procedure to create PDF files.
 The GWG site offers great advice on delivering proper print-ready files from a number of applications.

 4. Using another format like TIFF/IT P1, CT/LW,…